-The summer months see the orchestra performing outdoors at bandstands around
+The summer months see the orchestra performing outdoors at bandstands and

-the south east of England, and for these venues some of the subtleties of
+similar around the south east of England, and for these venues some of the

-some popular classics: suites from film scores and musicals, the odd
+our programme with some popular classics: suites from film scores and

-military march or two, and one of our more recent acquisitions, Singin'
+musicals, the odd military march or two, and one of our favourite acquisitions, Singin'

 in the Rain.